 20. Go Jumping at Boost

 Boost Northampton is a trampoline park at Riverside Retail Park.
 It’s essentially a warehouse full of massive trampolines!
 There’s a toddler zone at the back, which means little ones can have a bounce without you worrying that they’re going to get knocked over by bigger, excited kids (or adults on some occasions!).

 You typically book a session which lasts an hour.
 The toddler sessions only cost £5 and by the time the 60 minutes are up my little one is exhausted.
+That said, they now offer sessions where toddlers can play on everything before the bigger ones arrive and it runs from 10am – 1pm.
+It’s super good value, especially as they can get on and off the trampolines to refuel.
 There’s a basic onsite cafe and McDonalds, Costa and other restaurants/cafes are nearby.

 Royal and Derngate is a theatre complex in the town centre.
 It’s a great one of many things to do in Northampton, showcasing prestigious ballets, comedy gigs, concerts and more.
 The theatre is pretty good in that all of the seats offer pretty good views, even if you’re at the top.